 Funded by proceeds from the Georgia Lottery, the Pre-K Program prepares 4-year-olds for elementary school.
 More than half of the state's 4-year-olds attend the program.

-- Shortly after your child's enrollment, you'll need to submit proof that all immunizations are current (Form 3231) and that hearing, vision and dental exams are up to date (Form 3300).
+- Shortly after your child's enrollment, you'll need to submit proof that all immunizations are current (Form 3231) and that hearing, vision, dental, and nutrition screenings are up to date (Form 3300).
 You may request both of these forms from your child's pediatrician or from your local health clinic.

 - Not every public school or private child care center houses a Pre-K program, and so spaces are limited to participating centers.
 Register your child with a center as early as possible.
 Begin your search for Pre-K Program centers in your area.